greenido/panama-surf-report/README.md

 # Ok Google Talk to "Panama Surf Report"

-### This is an ction on google to get surf reports from Panama best locations
+This is an [action on google to get surf reports from Panama](https://assistant.google.com/services/a/uid/000000d2bbb02970?hl=en) best locations

 1. Punta Palmar
 2. Venao